 What is the color of your voice when I hear you from afar?
 What is the color of your voice when you murmur in my ear?
 What is the color of your breath when you whisper in the night?
-What is the color of your breath when my heart beats against your breast?
+What is the color of my breath when my heart beats against your breast?

 My skin.
 Your skin.
 Our skin protects us and bares us.
 Our skin is a poor form of identification for the self that lies beneath.
 With eyes closed your skin is a thrilling sensation to my fingertips.
 With eyes open do I see you differently?

-What is the color of your smile when you recall the night the rain wet us through the window and the peacocks cried from the hills and the sound of the waterfalls rushed around us and we breathed so heavily in the air that smelled of plumeria, gardenia, and the jasmine that blooms at night?
+What is the color of your smile when you recall the night the rain wet us through the window and the peacocks cried from the hills and the sound of the waterfalls rushed around us and we breathed so deeply of the air that smelled of plumeria, gardenia, and the jasmine that blooms at night?
 What is the color of the time we spent caressing one another and your fingers traced my chest?

 O, Zee; what is the color of your memory of me?